Meet the queens of RuPaul's Drag Race UK season 2

 Start your engines - the UK line-up is fierce!

-Series two of RuPaul’s Drag Race UK is officially here, after what feels like an eternity.
+The wait is over and RuPaul’s Drag Race UK is back and business – and not disappointing so far

-The series kicked off on January 14th, introducing viewers to 12 new queens and already we’ve seen one queen sashay away.
+Having returned on January 14th, viewers met 12 new contestants and already we’ve seen two queens sashay away from the competition.

 Following her exit, Joe Black revealed the Drag Race UK moment you didn’t see with Elizabeth Hurley.